ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: ASL Citizen Dataset Creation

-\paragraph{Dataset Splits.} We also release standardized splits of our 52 users into training, validation and test sets (\autoref{tab:splits}), attempting to balance by female-to-male gender ratio (our dataset does not contain videos from signers who identified themselves as non-binary).
-Importantly, our splits are established such that users in the validation and test sets are unseen during training.
-While previous work randomly split videos \cite{wlasl} (so users in the test set may be already seen in training), we felt it was critical to evaluate on unseen users to align with our dictionary retrieval problem; it is unlikely that a user looking up a sign would be in the training set of a deployed model.
+\paragraph{Dataset Splits.} We also release standardized splits of our 52 users into training, validation and test sets (\autoref{tab:splits}), attempting to balance by female-to-male gender ratio (no participants self-identified as non-binary).
+Importantly, we establish splits such that users in the validation and test sets are unseen during training.
+While previous work randomly split videos \cite{wlasl} (so users in the test set may be seen in training), we felt it critical to evaluate on unseen users to align with our dictionary retrieval problem; it is unlikely that a user looking up a sign would be in the training set of a deployed model.
 Accordingly, the seed signer is placed in the training split.
-Finally, in our splits, we sought to provide a large test set.
-While this still leaves sufficient videos for training (more than 2.5$\times$ that of the previous largest dataset \cite{wlasl}), we reasoned that a large test set with multiple users would not only offer more robust estimates of performance, but also leave the potential for a wider range of methods (e.g., unsupervised domain adaptation) in future work.
+We also sought to provide a large test set.
+While still leaving sufficient videos for training (over 2.5$\times$ that of the previous largest dataset \cite{wlasl}), a large test set with multiple users not only offers more robust performance estimates, but also offers the future potential for a wider range of methods (e.g., unsupervised domain adaptation).

-\paragraph{Sign Ranking and Metrics.} Our dictionary retrieval problem requires models to return a ranked list of signs.
-We consider standard information retrieval metrics: recall-at-K (for K=1, 5, and 10, where recall-at-1 is the same as accuracy), discounted cumulative gain (DCG) and mean reciprocal rank (MRR).
-Recall-at-K, measured by determining if the correct sign is in the top K rankings, allows us to consider scenarios where users may look at only the first K signs retrieved in response to their query \cite{hassan2021effect}.
-DCG and MRR, on the other hand, evaluate the overall ranking of the correct sign in the entire list.
-For all of these metrics, a higher score indicates the correct sign is earlier in the ranking, but since DCG uses a log scale, it is more sensitive to order at the top of the ranking.
+\paragraph{Sign Ranking and Metrics.} Dictionary retrieval requires models to return a ranked list of signs, so we consider standard information retrieval metrics: recall-at-K (for K=1, 5, and 10, where recall-at-1 is the same as accuracy), discounted cumulative gain (DCG) and mean reciprocal rank (MRR).
+Recall-at-K, measured by determining if the correct sign is in the top K rankings, allows us to consider scenarios where users may look at only the first K signs returned for their query \cite{hassan2021effect}.
+Alternatively, DCG and MRR evaluate the overall ranking of the correct sign in the entire list.
+For all these metrics, a higher score indicates the correct sign is earlier in the ranking.
+DCG uses a log scale, so is more sensitive to order at the top of the ranking.
 The Appendix provides formulas and additional details.